 When I eliminate a winter item, I reintroduce a summer item to my closet.
 A simple idea which works great as you go.

 By Edith from CT

 Store out of season clothing in a garbage can topped with a round table top and cloth.
-This can serve as a side table, night stand, etc. This is an especially good space saver for a small home or apartment.
+This can serve as a side table, night stand, etc.

 Since I have the space, I keep my late fall and winter clothes on one side of the closet and the spring, summer, and early fall clothes on the other side.
-Without this space, I would store them in a plastic bin with cedar to deter bugs.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.